-In this chapter, we present work related to other query languages for source code, aspect-oriented programming, some code querying methods, and other JavaScript parsers.
+In this chapter, we present work related to other query languages for source code, aspect oriented programming, some code searching methods, and other JavaScript parsers.
 This all relates to the work described in this thesis.

-Aspect-Oriented Programming
+Aspect Oriented Programming

-Aspect-oriented programming is a programming paradigm that allows for increased modularity by allowing for a high degree of separation of concerns, specifically focusing on cross-cutting concerns.
+Aspect oriented programming, is a programming paradigm that allows for increased modularity by allowing for a high degree of separation of concerns, specifically focusing on cross-cutting concerns.
+Cross-cutting concerns are concerns that are present across classes and across separations within the program.